andmperotti/andmperotti.com/README.txt

+Replacing this site soon with one that showcases more projects.
 I used a template from HTML5 UP, and made changes to it for what I wanted.

 Stellar by HTML5 UP